Dispute Resolution and Litigation

 If you believe that the Will doesn’t reflect the wishes of the person that has died or there is mistake in the Will, it is possible to contest the Will.
 It is also possible to challenge the Will on the basis that the person signing the Will wasn’t capable of understanding it (lack of capacity) or if they were coerced in making it (undue influence).
 We can assist in reviewing the Will and advise on how to challenge a Will.

 We can help defend attorneys, deputies, executors and beneficiaries facing claims.
 Whether this involves contesting the validity of a will, an Inheritance Act claim or facing being removed as executor or deputy.

 Contentious probate is the name given to disputes and disagreements about what happens to a person’s estate after they die.
 It is never easy to lose a loved one and this can be made even harder by disagreements over how their estate is being managed.
 We can assist in resolving disputes when someone dies.

-Disputes involving the Court of Protection can arise, whether this is challenging the appointment of a deputy, contesting the need for a Court of Protection application or removing a deputy.
-Simon Heapy is one of England’s leading experts in challenging Court of Protection applications.
+Disputes involving the Court of Protection can arise, such as challenging the appointment of a deputy, contesting the need for a Court of Protection application or removing a deputy.
+We are able to deal with all aspects of Court of Protection disputes.
+Simon Heapy is one of England’s leading specialists in dealing with Court of Protection applications.

 Questions about disputes

-If you have a question about challenging a will or estate and wish to have a no charge initial conversation with one of our solicitors, please contact Simon on 01625 709 737 or get in touch with us using the information on our contact us page.
+If you have a question about challenging a will or estate and wish to have a no charge initial conversation with one of our solicitors, please contact us on 01260 769 639 or get in touch with us using the information on our contact us page.